 The above graphs indicate that spending has slowed this year compared to last year at this time.
-Payments to the benefits trusts began at the end of March and the change in spending pattern is likely timing issues.
-This will be investigated more thoroughly in April.
-To date only 53.6% of the budget has been spent when we are 58 - 70% through the year.
-This indicates that we are tracking to finish under budget, however, this budget line is contingent on staff's use of their benefits creating a higher level of unpredictability.
+Payments to the benefits trusts began at the end of March and the change in spending pattern is likely due to timing issues.
+We are expecting the % spent to catch up over the summer months but the total spent will be well below the amount budgeted.
+The costs associated with moving to the benefit trusts have been slow to materialize due to a number of implementation factors.
+This budget line is contingent on staff's use of their benefits creating a higher level of unpredictability.